 Another aspect of the disease model is the contribution of increased tolerance on the development of addiction.
 As the development of addiction progresses, the user's tolerance also increases.
 This process was first described by the biostatistician E.M.
 Jellinek, in The Disease Concept of Alcoholism.
 In his work, Jellinek demonstrates the tolerance phenomenon in a diagram known as the Jellinek Curve, breaking alcoholism into several stages.

-The Jellinek Curve is widely used to characterize tolerance as addiction progresses, with the alpha stage being psychological dependence, followed by a beta stage of physical effects.
+The Jellinek Curve is widely used to characterize tolerance as active addiction progresses, with the alpha stage being psychological dependence, followed by a beta stage of physical effects.
 As tolerance increases further, the curve recognizes the delta stage of losing control and ends with the epsilon stage characterized by chronic binging, or the relentless cycle of using to maintain a sense of normalcy and to avoid being ill.

 Where Does That Leave Us?